Simon

 Author

-Born in Armenia in 1971, Narine Abgaryan grew up in a family of doctors and teachers.
-The grandparents were refugees from Western Armenia.
-Graduated from Yerevan State University of Linguistic Studies and obtained the Russian language and literature teacher qualification certificate.
-Narine has lived in Moscow since 1993.
+Born in 1971 in Berd, Armenia, Narine grew up in a family of doctors and teachers.
+Her grandparents were refugees from Western Armenia.
+She graduated from Yerevan State University of Languages and Cultural Studies, earning a teaching certificate in Russian language and literature.
+Since 1993, Narine has lived in Moscow.